jrief/django-formset/docs/source/date-time-input.rst

 Date Picker Widget
 ==================

-In addition to the two native widgets :class:`formset.widgets.DatePicker` and :class:`formset.widgets.DateTimePicker` mentioned before, **django-formset** offers widgets which render the calendar part of the input field server-side, using Python's built-in Calendar_ class.
+In addition to the two native widgets :class:`formset.widgets.DateInput` and :class:`formset.widgets.DateTimeInput` just mentioned, **django-formset** offers additional widgets which render the calendar part of the input field on the server-side, using Python's built-in Calendar_ class.
 This gives us finer control over the styling of the date picker, and offers the same user experience across all browsers.
 They furthermore have a more appealing user interface which is consistent with the :ref:`date-time-range` fields provided by **django-formset**.

 In this example, we want to add a field to enter the publishing date of our blog.
 By using the named widgets instead of the default, this input field opens a calendar, whenever the user clicks on it.